 What Does ‘Format’ Mean for Technical Documentation?

-If you don't offer technical documentation to your customers, you might do a bad job at customer service.
-Because with it, you can explain the functionalities and setup procedure of a software or system in a more sophisticated manner.
+If you don’t provide technical documentation to your customers, you might do a poor job of customer service.
+With it, you can explain the functionality and setup procedure of a software or system in a more sophisticated manner.

 Thus, it’s essential to have a user manual.